Menu

 3. Wrap dough in a clean, moist towel and let rest for 30 minutes.

 4. Cut dough into 8 pieces.
-Knead each piece for a short time, then roll each into a ball.
+Knead each piece for a short time; then roll each into a ball.
 Cover all balls with a cloth.

-8. Fold over the right outer 1/3 of the dough so that it lies on top of the dough from the first fold.
+8. Fold over the right outer third of the dough so that it lies on top of the dough from the first fold.
 The dough should now form a long rectangular shape.
 Apply more ghee.

 11. Roll out this square evenly so it becomes quite thin.

-14. While the rest of the dough is being rolled and folded, heat a frying pan or tava over high heat.
-When it is hot, place one paratha in the pan.
-Adjust heat lower as necessary so dough does not burn.
+14. When your four paratha are ready and the pan is hot, place one paratha in the pan.
+Lower heat as necessary so dough does not burn.

-15. When bubbles begin to appear under the surface, flip paratha gently.
+15. When bubbles begin to appear under the surface, flip the paratha gently.
 Push down softly with a wooden spatula.
-As it cooks, the paratha layers will begin to separate and puff up.

-16. Fry until dough is golden and dark spots brown spots appear across the bread.
-Do not overcook, as they will get hard.
+16. As it cooks, the paratha layers will begin to separate and puff up.
+Fry in a dry pan until dough is golden and dark spots brown spots appear across the bread.

-17. Serve immediately.
+19. Serve immediately.

 Notes